gyorilab/mira/docs/index.md

       - The mapping of parameter names to their respective attributes to be added to the model
     - `mass_action_parameter`: `Optional[Parameter]`
       - The mass action parameter that will be set the template's mass action rate law if provided
+    - Return type
+      - `TemplateModel`
+        - The template model with the new natural type template added

 **Example: Using the `add_transition` method to add a template to the model**
 ```python